 Stroke risk data

-For the purpose of demonstration, I will just group the middle-risk and high-risk patients to the high-risk group.
+For the purpose of this demonstration, I will just group the middle-risk and high-risk patients to the high-risk group.
 This way, the classification problem becomes a binary classification problem, which is easier to explain.
-After going through this part, you can do the exercises on the original 3-category problem as an exercise.
+After going through this part, you can do the exercises on the original 3-category problem for practice.

-The following code snippet generates the new dataset.
+The following code snippet generates the new dataset:

 df["stroke_risk"] = df["stroke_risk"].apply(lambda x: "low" if x == "low" else "high")

+///

-The new dataset looks as below.
+The new dataset will then look as follows:

 Binary stroke risk data